jramaswami/Advent-Of-Code-2017/02/README.md

 "Based on what we're seeing, it looks like all the User wanted is some information about the *evenly divisible values* in the spreadsheet.
-Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in bitwise operations."
+Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in _bitwise operations_."

 It sounds like the goal is to find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation